 Our Expertise

-Others are investors attracted by the relatively low real estate prices and bargains offered by the real estate market, or by the opportunity of applying for a Golden VISA in Greece when buying real estate
+Many people dream of buying a property in Greece because they love the Greek sun and lifestyle.
+Others are investors attracted by the relatively low real estate prices and bargains offered by the real estate market, or by the opportunity to apply for a VISA for Greece when buying real estate.

-In any case, with a Greek real estate lawyer it will be safe to buy property in Greece: we help you do this confidently, avoiding problems and worries!
-Greek real estate law provides an important role for real estate lawyers in Greece in the purchase and sale of real estate in Greece.
+Greek real estate law provides an important role to real estate lawyers and attorneys in Greece in the purchase and sale of real estate in Greece.

 Don’t hesitate to get in touch with us if you are looking for a Greek real estate lawyer.